derekharget/paste-client/README.md

 - npm run prod

-- Setup nginx or your preferred website to redirect all requests for the domain to index.html in the build directory.
+- Setup nginx or your preferred webserver to redirect all requests for the domain to index.html in the build directory.